PedroSatorreMulet/PedroSatorreMulet/README.md

-- 👋 Hi, I’m @PedroSatorreMulet, a Spanish MSc.
-Data Science graduate from Universität Potsdam (Germany), instructed in collaboration with the Hasso Plattner Institut (HPI).
+- 👋 Hi, I’m @PedroSatorreMulet, a Spanish Data Scientist (just graduated from MSc.
+Data Science @ Universität Potsdam, Germany - instructed in collaboration with the Hasso Plattner Institut (HPI) ).

 - 👀 I’m interested in learning further and gaining experience in Data Science and Data Analytics.
 I'm particularly interested in Business- and Sports-Analytics.